General Motors Europe

-General Motors Europe (often abbreviated to GM Europe) was the European subsidiary of the American automaker General Motors ("GM").
+General Motors Europe (often abbreviated to GM Europe) was the European subsidiary of the American automaker General Motors (GM).
 The subsidiary was established by GM in 1986 and operated 14 production and assembly facilities in 9 countries, and employed around 54,500 people.
 GM's core European brands were Vauxhall and Opel, which both sell much the same range of cars in different markets.
 GM also owned the Swedish brand Saab until early 2010 and sold Chevrolet models between 2005 and 2015.
 The U.S. brand Cadillac is imported into Europe in small quantities.
-In 2009, General Motors (GM) announced to move its European headquarters from Zürich, Switzerland to Rüsselsheim, Germany to strengthen its German subsidiary Opel.
+In 2009, General Motors (GM) announced to move its European headquarters from Zürich, Switzerland, to Rüsselsheim, Germany, to strengthen its German subsidiary Opel.

-As of July 2022, General Motors's European operations are conducted by Cadillac Europe GmbH (distribution of Cadillac vehicles and Chevrolet sports cars) and GM Auto LLC (ООО Джи Эм Авто) (a separate subsidiary that distributes the Chevrolet Camaro, Tahoe, and Traverse models in Russia).
+As of July 2022, General Motors's European operations are conducted by Cadillac Europe GmbH (distribution of Cadillac vehicles and Chevrolet sports cars), General Motors IT Services (Ireland) Limited in Ireland (provision of IT services) and GM Auto LLC (ООО Джи Эм Авто) (a separate subsidiary that distributes the Chevrolet Camaro, Tahoe, and Traverse models in Russia).